shoprunback/documentation/source/includes/php/notApiElements/_item.md

 // Mandatory attributes
 $item->product_id = $product->id;
 $item->label = 'My item label'; // You can also set the product's label: $product->label
-$item->reference = 'My item reference'; // You can also set the product's reference: $product->reference
+$item->reference = 'my-item-reference'; // You can also set the product's reference: $product->reference
 $item->price_cents = 1000;

 // Optional attributes